MSTRocketDesignTeam/Ground-Support-Equipment-Computer/README.md

 This repo contains three main sections, hardware, integrationDocumentation, and firmware.

 ### Hardware:
-The hardware directory will contain all of the files related to the design and assembly of the PCBs.
+The hardware directory will contain all of the files related to the design and assembly of the PCBs and interface hardware.
 This includes KiCad projects as well as BOMs.

 ### integrationDocumentation:
 The integrationDocumentation directory will contain all of the integration documentation to integrate the above hardware with the Raspberry Pi based GSEC